abhinaypandey02/sociocube/apps/web/app/blogs/content/ugc-modern-marketing.md

 1. Focus on storytelling: Highlight how a product fits into real life.
 2. Build a diverse portfolio: Showcase your skills across different content formats like reels, posts, and stories.
-3. List yourself on platforms like SocioCube: Get discovered by brands without the hassle of outreach.
+3. List yourself on platforms like Sociocube: Get discovered by brands without the hassle of outreach.

 ## The Future of UGC